hazelcast/hazelcast-reference-manual/src/LiteMember.md

 #### Promoting Lite Members to Data Member

-Lite members can be promoted to data members using `Cluster` interface.
-When they are promoted, cluster partitions are rebalanced and ownerships of some portion of the partitions are assigned to newly promoted data members.
-A data member cannot be downgraded to a lite member back.
+Lite members can be promoted to data members using the `Cluster` interface.
+When they are promoted, cluster partitions are rebalanced and ownerships of some portion of the partitions are assigned to the newly promoted data members.

 ```java
 Config config = new Config();